Reaching New Heights

 Some of the unique offerings from TPWD are guided hunting trips for people who are blind or visually impaired; guided American Sign Language hikes through parks like Dinosaur Valley State Park; and, in some parks, free use of an all-terrain wheelchair.
 For more information, visit TPWD.

 Fishing enthusiasts should try out Caddo Lake State Park in far East Texas.
-The park has an ADA-compliant fishing pier and interpretive center.
+The park includes an interpretive trail and a wheelchair-accessible fishing pier.
 There are also campsites and two cabins that are wheelchair accessible.
 Two of the piers at Inks Lake State Park can be navigated in a wheelchair, and the 400-foot-long pier at Lake Corpus Christi State Park has a concrete path, with ample lighting and a railing.
 Brazos Bend State Park near Galveston is also good for fishing and has a wheelchair-accessible trail out to its fishing pier, while cement paths lead to some of the piers at Huntsville State Park and Lake Livingston State Park.
 For more fishing recommendations, call the park you’re planning to visit.

 Several parks in the Rio Grande Valley have paved areas and offer views of birds, flora, and fauna not found anywhere else in Texas.
-Estero Llano Grande State Park has an all-terrain wheelchair for easier access to its sites, but normal wheelchairs can traverse many of its trails, especially those leading to bird blinds.
-The park is part of the World Birding Center, a collection of nine prime birding areas within the Rio Grande Valley, as is Resaca de la Palma State Park, which has accessible trails, tram tours, and a visitor center.
-Bentsen-Rio Grande Valley State Park’s hawk tower, two photo blinds, and interpretive trail are paved and have ramps.
+Estero Llano Grande State Park has an all-terrain wheelchair for easier access to its sites, but normal wheelchairs can traverse many of its trails, especially to the Indigo Nature Blind.
+The park is part of the World Birding Center, a collection of nine prime birding areas within the Rio Grande Valley.
+This also includes Resaca de la Palma State Park, which has accessible trails, tram tours, and a visitor center.
+Bentsen-Rio Grande Valley State Park’s Hawk Observation Tower has a ramp, and accompanying photo blinds and interpretive trail are ADA certified and wheelchair accessible.

-Farther from the Valley, Brazos Bend State Park’s “Habitats and Niches” permanent exhibit offers a close-up look at the area’s famed alligators, and its wheelchair-accessible half-mile wetland nature trail is dotted with tactile bronze versions of the wetland animals normally seen in the park.
+Farther from the Valley, Brazos Bend State Park’s “Habitats and Niches” permanent exhibit offers a look at the area’s famed alligators, and its wheelchair- accessible half-mile wetland nature trail is dotted with tactile bronze versions of the wetland animals normally seen in the park.
 Wetland and woodland habitats are on full display from Lake Livingston State Park’s .9-mile boardwalk through the Piney Woods.
-And those with an interest in bats can visit Kickapoo Cavern State Park in mid-March to October and watch from the accessible viewing platform as up to a million Mexican free-tailed bats emerge from the cavern.
+And those with an interest in bats can visit Kickapoo Cavern State Park from mid-March to October and watch from the accessible viewing platform as up to a million Mexican free-tailed bats emerge from the cavern.

 Many state and national parks offer camping accommodations and accessible campsites.
 At Kickapoo Cavern, Lake Corpus Christi, and Inks Lake State Park, a few of the campsites are connected directly to the parking lot and bathrooms via cement pathways.
 Paved trails from the parking lot to the campsites are also available at Lake Mineral Wells State Park and Trailway, Ray Roberts Lake State Park, Brazos Bend State Park, Huntsville State Park, and other parks.

 For those who don’t want to pitch a tent, some parks have cabins, lodges, and shelters.
-Inks Lake and Lake Corpus Christi have ADA-compliant cabins, Abilene State Park has an ADA-compliant yurt, and Huntsville State Park has three screened shelters with electrical outlets and doors wide enough for wheelchairs.
+Inks Lake and Lake Corpus Christi have wheelchair-accessible cabins, Abilene State Park has a wheelchair-accessible yurt, and Huntsville State Park has three wheelchair-accessible screened shelters with electrical outlets.
 Some screened shelters at state parks are not wide enough to be ADA compliant for wheelchairs to enter; it’s always a good idea to check before visiting.